mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

     send_response(request, make_response(data))
 {% endhighlight %}

-As you can see, while workflow is similar, but code structure is somewhat different.
+As you can see, while work-flow is similar, code structure is somewhat different.

 Unfortunately, callbacks are not very intuitive and it is nightmare to debug large callback-based applications.
 Plus, it is hard to make existing "blocking" libraries to work properly with asynchronous application without either rewriting them or using some sort of thread pool.

-This also means if you want to talk to database, there should be asynchronous driver for the framework you're using.
+For example, [Motor](http://motor.readthedocs.org/en/stable/), asynchronous MongoDB driver for Tornado uses hybrid approach - it wraps IO with greenlets, but exposes Tornado-compatible asynchronous API.

 Futures
 -------